bestia-dev-archived/mem2/README.md

 Read the `Last project` first:
 https://github.com/LucianoBestia/mem1
 # mem2
-Learning to use Rust Wasm/WebAssembly with Dodrio Virtual Dom and WebSockets on a simple memory game for kids - second iteration.
+Learning to use Rust Wasm/WebAssembly with Dodrio Virtual Dom and WebSockets communication - second iteration.
+The simple memory game is for kids.
+The images are funny cartoon characters from the alphabet.
+The cards grid is only 4x4.
+For fun I added the sounds of Morse alphabet codes and show the International Aviation spelling on the screen.

 You can play the game here:
 https://bestiavm02.southeastasia.cloudapp.azure.com